redteamcafe/docker-sphinx-rtd/README.md

 This image can be used to be used in a number of ways to both generate and

 # Future Contributions and Features
+* Not really w feature but in the future, the base image is goignt o be shifting from Ubuntu to Alpine in order to be more lightweight
-* Add support for "sphinx-multibuild" to allow for multiple sources for a single project
+* Add support for "sphinx-multibuild" to allow for multiple sources for a single project (probably not for a WHILE)
 * Add support for PDF with latexpdf
 * Add support for epub
 * Add support for editing sphinx source in browser
+* Replace the sphinx project for default with a dashboard